awesomepras/kind-local-cluster/k3dREADME.md

 ### Create:
-`k3d cluster create mycluster`
+`k3d cluster create mycluster` or
+` kind cluster create mycluster --no-deploy-traefik ` # to prevent install Traefik as default ingress Class

 ### Check:
 `kubectl get nodes`
+make sure you don't have a Traefik controller installed, run `kubectl get deployments -n kube-system`  to see if Traefik is gone.
 ## Using Image Registries:

 Create a dedicated registry together with your cluster: